-Founded in 1987, Aspen University Inc.'s mission is to become an institution of choice for adult learners by offering cost-effective, comprehensive, and relevant online education.
-One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is that 88% of our full-time degree-seeking students (as of June 30, 2012) are enrolled in a graduate degree program (master or doctorate degree program).
+Our mission is to become an institution of choice for adult learners by offering cost-effective, comprehensive, and relevant online education.
+We are dedicated to helping our students exceed their personal and professional objectives in a socially conscious and economically sensible way.
+One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is that 87% of our full-time degree-seeking students are enrolled in a graduate degree program (master or doctorate degree program).
 According to publicly available information, Aspen enrolls a larger percentage of its full-time degree-seeking students in graduate degree programs than its publicly-traded competitors.
-As of June 30, 2012, 1,513 students were enrolled as full-time degree seeking students with 1,326 of those students or 88% in a master or doctoral graduate degree program.
-In addition, 729 students are engaged in part time programs, such as continuing education courses and certificate level programs (includes 223 part-time undergraduate degree-seeking Military students.)